pactflow/terraform-provider-pact/docs/resources/authentication.md

 # Authentication Settings Resource

-This resource manages the authentication settings on a Pactflow account.
+This resource manages the authentication settings on a PactFlow account.

 -> This is currently only supported for the pactflow.io cloud platform, and does not apply to the on-premise version